premvy/premvy_macropad/README.md

 # ⌨️ Macropad

-A custom-designed, 12-key programmable macropad featuring per-key RGB lighting and an OLED status display.
-This project covers the full product development lifecycle: from schematic capture and PCB layout to mechanical enclosure design and firmware implementation.
+A custom 12-key programmable macropad designed to streamline workflows.
+This project integrates a custom PCB, addressable RGB lighting, and an OLED interface into a compact, 3D-printed enclosure.